VivekCR7/TEST/SQL-Basics-to-advance/README.md

 (1 row)
 ```

-as we can see data is updated what if we want to insert multiple data at once
+As we can see data is updated what if we want to insert multiple data at once

 ```sql
 > insert into test values(2,'ronaldo','+91 2345678987'),